Organic Gardening Tip of the Week

 -

-A12: If flower stems, or scapes, appear, cut them off to encourage the plant to focus its energy on bulb formation rather than flowering.
+A12: If flower stems, or scapes, appear, cut them off to encourage the entire plant to focus its energy on bulb formation rather than flowering.
 These garlic scapes are edible and delicious.

 -